Mushroom-Daemon/doks/content/docs/1_Introduction/welcome.md

 Welcome to the Kickass Copy Playbook&mdash;a practical, user-friendly guide to writing kickass copy that converts.

-The Kickass Copy Playbook was written for anyone interested in persuasive writing&mdash;whether you write ads for a living, hope to suade donors or volunteers to give more of themselves, or just want to convince the girl next door you're totally worth it.
+The Kickass Copy Playbook was written for anyone interested in persuasive writing&mdash;whether you write ads for a living, hope to suade donors or volunteers to give more of themselves, or just want to convince the girl next door you're totally worth it (Hey, I've been there/mistakes...).
 I've tried it all, and through my sucesses and mistakes have learned a thing or two that work.
 You'll find that here. ... improve clik-thru... whatever.

 But there's more to it than that.
 I've also learned and stolen from some of the best.
 Direct-response legends like Eugene Schwartz, Joseph Sugarman, Mel Martin, Gary Halpbert, Gary Bencivenga, Tom McElligot, and more.
 All folks who've moved hearts, minds, and a hell of a lot of money through the power of the written word.